YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

   * Search query are **not saved**.
   * You can use suggest(Google or DuckDuckGo or Qwant or Bing or Яндекс(Yandex) or 百度(Baidu)) in the popup search box or omnibox search, but you can disable it in the settings.
     "Popup/icons behaviour" -> "Enable search box suggest"
   * If you set your favicon to data: scheme and disable suggest, this extension will not access the network at all.
+    * exception
+      * If you add a search engine from the context menu or options page, cache the favicon as data: scheme.
+      * When adding a search engine from the context menu, if the normal addition is not possible, get OpenSearch if the site supports it.
-    Excludes processing performed by the browser (update and synchronization).
+      * Processes performed by the browser (update and synchronization).

 ## Different
 * Fork Changes (Based on SSS Version 3.33.0):